somphene/somphene.github.io/log/_posts/2020-06-03-00-India-Identity.md

   - Yogis and Sages of India who gave Yoga as the Identity connecting Physical and Mental Harmony.
 [Patanjali's Yoga Sutras](https://en.wikipedia.org/wiki/Yoga_Sutras_of_Patanjali) provides the theory for Yoga practice.

-  - [Sachin Tendulkar](https://en.wikipedia.org/wiki/Sachin_Tendulkar) widely accepted as God of Cricket.
+  - [Sachin Tendulkar](https://en.wikipedia.org/wiki/Sachin_Tendulkar) gave his batting style as the one which identifies bowlers universally.
+He is widely acknowledged as a God of Cricket.

   - [A. R. (Allahrakka) Rahman](https://en.wikipedia.org/wiki/A._R._Rahman) provided his Music compositions as the Identity.